zuzanadobes/DRLND-Project-Navigation/README.md

 A description of howto run the code in the repository, to train the agent.

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+The repository contains a jupyter notebook, which needs to be run within a conda environment [ conda ] .
+Once you have your notebook running with a web browser (e.g. Chrome) you can begin training the deep reinforcement agent, by execute cells in Navigation.ipynb notebook.

+# Output

+After training, the notebook will show the average score per hundred episodes will be displayed.

 ### (Optional) Challenge: Learning from Pixels